This post may contain affiliate links. Click for complete disclosures.

 Popping these gluten-free au gratin potatoes into an oven at 350 degrees for about 20-30 minutes brings leftovers of the gluten-free cheesy potatoes back to life.

-I like to pair these gluten-free scalloped potatoes with so many different recipes, but a few of my favorites are easy roasted chicken.
-My husband is a huge fan of these when I make him some of my gluten-free fried chicken or some gluten-free chicken cordon bleu.
+I like to pair these gluten-free scalloped potatoes with many different recipes, but a few of my favorites are easy roasted chicken.
+My husband is a huge fan of these when I make them with a juicy steak.
+Another great option is to serve them alongside a fresh green salad for a lighter meal.

 📖 Recipe